-This document constitutes the Network Code on Harmonised Transmission Tariff Structures for Gas (hereinafter 'the TAR NC').
+This document constitutes the Refined Draft Network Code on Harmonised Transmission Tariff Structures for Gas (hereinafter referred to as the 'refined draft TAR NC').

-The TAR NC was developed following an invitation letter from the European Commission to draft a Network Code on Tariff Structures in Gas Transmission Networks which was received by ENTSOG on 19 December 2013 (1).
+This network code was developed following an invitation letter from the European Commission to draft a Network Code on Tariff Structures in Gas Transmission Networks which was received by ENTSOG on 19 December 2013 (1).
 The development of this network code is based on Framework Guidelines on rules regarding harmonised transmission tariff structures for gas published on 29 November 2013 by the Agency for the Cooperation of Energy Regulators (2).

-The TAR NC is accompanied by the Accompanying Document for the Network Code on Harmonised Transmission Tariff Structures for Gas (TAR0451-14, hereinafter 'the Accompanying Document') which clarifies the chosen policy approaches and explains the refinements made further to the public consultation on the refined draft TAR NC (TAR0350-14) (3) in a form of Stakeholder Support Process (hereinafter 'the SSP').
-The SSP is a form of public consultation which provided stakeholders with an opportunity to express their support of or their disapproval with the refined draft TAR NC (4).
-The Accompanying Document also includes the Report on the SSP summarising the feedback received during that public consultation.
+This Network Code is accompanied by the Analysis of Decisions Document for Stakeholder Support Process on the Refined Draft Network Code on Harmonised Transmission Tariff Structures for Gas (TAR0351-14, hereinafter referred to as the 'Analysis of Decisions') which clarifies the chosen policy approaches and explains the refinements made further to the public consultation on the initial draft TAR NC (TAR200-14) (3).
+Stakeholder Support Process is a form of public consultation which provides stakeholders with an opportunity to express their support of or their disapproval with the refined draft TAR NC (4).

-For the avoidance of doubt, the Accompanying Document shall not be construed as part of the TAR NC and is publicly disclosed to the market for information purposes only and without any commitment whatsoever from ENTSOG as to the final content of the TAR NC.
-In case of inconsistency between the TAR NC and the Accompanying Document, the TAR NC shall prevail in all circumstances.
+For the avoidance of doubt, the Analysis of Decisions shall not be construed as part of the refined draft TAR NC and is publicly disclosed to the market for information and consultation purposes only and without any commitment whatsoever from ENTSOG as to the final content of the TAR NC.
+In case of inconsistency between the refined draft TAR NC and the Analysis of Decisions, the refined draft TAR NC shall prevail in all circumstances.